 Lighting the bedroom during sleep is also bad for adults.
 A study done at Ohio University among people who enjoyed brightness during sleep found that they have a higher than normal risk of developing depression.
 Light at night increases the risk of psychological problems by 30%.

 Sleeping is controlled by the sleep/wake cycle.
 This sleep/wake cycle is under the control of pineal gland which is located in the brain and produces the hormone melatonin.
 Lighting and darkness trigger production is melatonin.
 The hormone melatonin begins to be produced in the evening and peaks by midnight.
 In fact, the deepest and most relaxing sleep is experienced at midnight to 2am when it’s darkest.
 Lighting – natural or otherwise lowers the production of melatonin.

 Another hormone that is important in the secretion of melatonin is N-acetyletransferase (AA-NAT).
 High levels of AA-NAT are associated with higher levels of melatonin.
 AA-NAT is protected from destruction by proteasomes by the pineal gland.
-Lighting the bedroom during sleeps triggers proteasomes to destroy AA-NAT.
-The type of lighting in your bedroom during sleep therefore affects production of important hormones for sleep.
-Lighting produced by a T.V has similar the same effects on sleep as other types of lighting.
+Illuminating the bedroom during sleeps triggers proteasomes to destroy AA-NAT.
+The type of light in your bedroom during sleep therefore affects production of important hormones for sleep.
+Light produced by a T.V has similar the same effects on sleep as other types of lighting.

 Lighting Tips for the Bedroom

 - If you work in dark place, then you should buy lightbox to maximize your exposure to light.

 - Have blinds or curtains in the bedroom to ensure that minimum light gets in to the bedroom at night.